wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/04-extending-the-wp-rest-api.md

 You'll also learn about the pros and cons to both approaches.

-If you skipped the previous lessons in this module, download the [Bookstore plugin](https://github.com/wptrainingteam/beginner-developer/raw/main/bookstore.1.0.zip) from the link in the repository readme, and install and activate the plugin on your local WordPress install.
+If you skipped the previous lessons in this module, download version 1.0.2 of the [Bookstore plugin](https://github.com/wptrainingteam/beginner-developer/raw/main/bookstore.1.0.2.zip) from the link in the repository readme, and install and activate the plugin on your local WordPress install.

 Additionally, if you haven't done it already, download and install the Postman app for your operating system.

 ## Important note about modifying responses

-Before we get started, it's important to note that modifying WP REST API responses can have unexpected consequences.
+Before you get started, it's important to note that modifying WP REST API responses can have unexpected consequences.
 Changing or removing data from core REST API endpoint responses can break plugins or WordPress core behavior, and should be avoided wherever possible.

 If you need to retrieve a subset of data from a REST API request, the recommended method is to rather use the [_fields](https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_fields) global parameter, to limit the fields returned in the response.

 For example, you can use the fields parameter to limit the fields returned to just id and title, if those are the only fields you need for your application.

-Adding fields to a REST API response is less risky, and so this tutorial only covers adding fields.
+Adding fields to a REST API response is less risky, and so this lesson only covers adding fields.

 ## Working with custom fields